akashgunjegaon/Collaborative-distributed-science-guide/docs/index.md

 - [The Hugging Face Repo Guide](wiki-guide/Hugging-Face-Repo-Guide.md): Analogous expected and suggested repository contents for Hugging Face repositories; there are notable differences from GitHub in both content and structure.

 - [Metadata Guide](wiki-guide/Metadata-Guide.md): Guide to metadata collection and documentation.
-This closely follows the [HF Dataset Card Template](wiki-guide/HF_DatasetCard_Template_mkdocs.md) sections.
+This closely follows our [HF Dataset Card Template](wiki-guide/HF_DatasetCard_Template_mkdocs.md) sections.

 ### Project repo up, what's next?
 Check out our workflow guides for how to interact with your new repo: